AbdullahElmasry/HackerRank_problems/README.md

-This is HackerRank problems solved by for fun.
+These are HackerRank problems I've solved for fun.